Mercury Solar - FAQS

 You will not receive any credit for any generation as we will be unable to calculate this.
 There may also be an impact on your usage.

-Yes, but Mercury will read the meter manually and the readings will not be available on your GEM account.
+Yes, but Mercury will read the meter manually and the readings will not be available in the Usage section of My Account.

 Your current smart meter is not configured to record the export usage.